Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 We are all billionaires who could be living in [[Heaven On Earth]], we just don't know it yet, because The Dragon and [[The Giants]] are concealing our Treasure and enslaving us in [[The Caves]].

-I will do this alone or die trying if necessary, but for God's sake and for the sake of your children and every generation of children to come, please stand and join me.
+I will die trying to do this alone if necessary, but for God's sake and for the sake of your children and every generation of children to come, please stand and join me.

 The Dragon is growing stronger by the day, and the Final Order of Self-Serving Chaos and Tyranny it seeks to establish is almost complete.
 ## IV.
 The Meta Crisis